jrp8401/bid_modeling/README.md

 # Conclusion

 This model was able to predict whether or not a bid will be awarded fairly well.
-It was also able to find some relationships between the features and this prediction.
+It was also able to find factors that influence the predictions.
 I think one of the main weaknesses of this model is lack of data.
 I plan on trying to update these bid logs in order to fill in missing values and correctly reclassify some of projects that are no longer `Pending`.